City-of-Helsinki/django-auditlog-extra/README.md

 >
 > Docs: https://django-auditlog.readthedocs.io/en/latest/index.html.

-The `Django-auditlog` is a reusable app for Django that makes logging changes to your models a breeze.
+The `django-auditlog` is a reusable app for Django that makes logging changes to your models a breeze.
 It provides a simple and efficient way to track who made changes to your data and when.
 This is crucial for accountability, debugging, and compliance with regulations like GDPR.

 > NOTE: The `django-auditlog` is supported by the **Platta structured log transfer utility** (https://github.com/City-of-Helsinki/structured-log-transfer).